 • offsetting, whereby the amount to be recovered is deducted from a subsequent payment due to the beneficiary.

-Withdrawals and recoveries can only be made in relation to irregular amounts which had been previously included in certified accounts submitted to the Commission.
-For this reason, as regards the first accounts for the period 2014-2020 to be submitted by 15 February 2016, no information is to be submitted on withdrawals, recoveries, amounts to be recovered or irrecoverable amounts.
+.

 Submission of information on amounts withdrawn and recovered during the accounting year (Appendix 2 of Annex VII to CIR)

 The information at priority level on amounts withdrawn or recovered during the accounting year have to be submitted to the Commission using the model set out in Appendix 2 of Annex VII to CIR 1011/2014.
 See table below.